 In this case you simply have to create new template

 the right folder.

 When searching for a template, PrestaShop will check many location to determine which file should be used.
 It make it very easy to have different template for a given locale or a specific entity id.

 More details in TemplateFinder.php.

 With the product page, the core will check the following locations (in order) and return the first template found:

-Example with a product with ID = 3 and locale = en-US
+Example for the product with ID = 3 and locale = en-US:

-Another example with category template for the category with ID = 9 and locale = en-US.
+Example for the category with ID = 9 and locale = en-US: